Skip to Main Content

 Call Number: STF F FOX

 Publication Date: 2008

-Angela by Angela and Gracey were going to be 'best friends forever' and make it into the same university as care-free first year students.
+Angela and Gracey were going to be 'best friends forever' and make it into the same university as care-free first year students.
 But for Gracey, her Aboriginal heritage takes on a new significance.
 While Angela falls in love for the first time, Gracey is drawn into black politics and their friendship drifts apart.
 Then Angela discovers that she too has a heritage; one her family would sooner deny.
 The conflict of the past possesses the power to draw the friends together but it could as easily blow them apart forever.

 Call Number: F MOL